ernestboey/2021-bootcamp-gds/exercises/34-CICD-PartII.md

 Add a new job in `.github/workflows/main.yml` to automatically lint the codebase.

+Requirements:

+1. Flag out code quality issues in the frontend and backend source code
+2. (Optional) Lint other files in the repository such as the yaml files used to define your CI/CD pipeline

 You can consider using the [Super-Linter GitHub Action](https://github.com/github/super-linter), which natively supports linting all languages in the codebase (ie. Javascript, Dockerfile, GitHub Actions).

 Upon successfully completing the exercise, the job will most likely fail as there are several linting errors in the codebase.
 You may consider following the recommendations to fix the errors.